tblite/tblite/doc/api/fortran.rst

 With MPI enabled the calculation context can distribute the interaction loops over a communicator and reduce the partial results inside the library.
 ``set_mpi`` derives the work partition from the rank and size of the communicator, which defaults to ``MPI_COMM_WORLD``.
-The partition still has to be handed to the calculator, a mismatch between the two is reported rather than silently double counting every contribution.
+The partition still has to be handed to the calculator, a calculator that does not share the partition of the context is rejected rather than silently double counting or dropping contributions.

 .. code-block:: fortran